gellanyhassan1/maadi_attacks/README.md

 https://opencellid.org/#zoom=18&lat=32.085299&lon=34.781806
 https://www.youtube.com/watch?v=3HlBB5JzI0Y

-Such as the leaking of General Petroleum Corporation companies documents with more than 130,000 documents, geophysical , petrophysical and Well test records reports for areas of exploration, espionage, bank theft, and some military and security information as first political , Industrial and Cyber adversary competitions between Sahara oil field services company and #BP_Egypt Company Among us, people and police investigator officers in Egypt, and organ and drug dealers involved in expelling people from their homes and having sexual relations outside of marriage to control people, leak documents, spy on oil and gas companies, fraud, and create illusionary operations. https://www.6wresearch.com/industry-report/egypt-signals-intelligence-sigint-market-outlook https://www.trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/year-in-review-notable-data-breaches-for-2017
+Such as the leaking of General Petroleum Corporation companies documents with more than 130,000 documents, geophysical , petrophysical and Well test records reports for areas of exploration, espionage, bank theft, and some military and security information as first political , Industrial and Cyber adversary competitions between Sahara oil field services company #SAPESCO , #BP_Egypt , TV/Military Manfuraction information's Company And Automative Hacking Among us, people and police investigator officers in Egypt, and organ and drug dealers involved in expelling people from their homes and having sexual relations outside of marriage to control people, leak documents, spy on oil and gas companies, fraud, and create illusionary operations. https://www.6wresearch.com/industry-report/egypt-signals-intelligence-sigint-market-outlook https://www.trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/year-in-review-notable-data-breaches-for-2017